Behaviour

 Why did we create the Culture for Success?

 The Culture for Success is an inclusive rewards system that is aimed at all pupils within the school.
-It is based on the four R’s used in the school reporting system.
-Pupils are familiar with this and it also fits with the school vision and ethos.
-The idea of the reward system is to boost the confidence of pupils, encourage positive behaviour, promote a positive learning environment and develop a lifelong ethos for wanting to do well.
+It is based on the three R’s used in the school reporting system.
+Pupils are familiar with this, and it also fits with the school vision and ethos.
+The idea of the reward system is to boost the confidence of pupils, encourage positive behaviour, promote a positive learning environment and develop a lifelong ethos of wanting to do well.

 Culture for Learning